estuary/flow/site/docs/reference/Connectors/dekaf/dekaf-tinybird.md

 ### Hard deletes

-Instead of exposing deletion events for you to handle on your own, hard deletes causes deleted documents (identified by their unique key) to be deleted from the Tinybird dataflow entirely.
+Instead of exposing deletion events for you to handle on your own, hard deletes cause deleted documents (identified by their unique key) to be deleted from the Tinybird dataflow entirely.

 #### Enable Dekaf's `cdc` deletions mode.